aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Country name:

-conventional long form: United Kingdom of Great Britain and Northern Ireland; note - Great Britain includes the countries of England, Scotland, and Wales
+conventional long form: United Kingdom of Great Britain and Northern Ireland; note - Great Britain includes England, Scotland, and Wales

 conventional short form: United Kingdom